 So when it comes to "Verizon vs. Sprint plans," which is the clear winner here?
-I would have to give Sprint the point here.
+I would have to give Verizon the point here.

 Sprint Vs. Verizon Family Plans

 Family is important, whether they are blood family or close friends (or both).
-What's also important is saving money with a family cell phone plan.
-So does Verizon or Sprint provide you with a good family plan for your dollar?
+What's also important is saving money with a carrier's family cell phone plans.
+Nevertheless, the question you are probably asking at this moment is, "Does Verizon or Sprint provide you with a good family plan for your dollar?"
 Let's take a look.

 Sprint Family Plans

 Sprint's Better Choice plans are no longer labeled by size but instead listed by data amount.
-Not only that, but Sprint has also decided to split the amounts into two categories: family and single.
-Family shared data plans run from 6GB of data to 40GB.
+Not only that, but Sprint has also decided to split the amounts into two categories: family, which is further described in this article, and single.
+The family shared data plans run from 6GB of data to 40GB.
 With these plans, you can apply up to ten lines, which should suit most families.

 Verizon Family Plans

-Similar to Sprint, Verizon's family plans are integrated into the new Verizon plans.
+Similar to Sprint, Verizon's family plans, which are delved into further here, are integrated into the new Verizon plans.
 You are able to add up to ten lines to the plans.
 However, Verizon might appear to bear an edge over Sprint: after all, you'll receive an extra 2G of data per line.